 - MacPherson, hard court outside MacPherson Community Club.

 - Marine Parade, Block 46 Marine Crescent hard court.

 STUFF TO TAKE NOTE

-Expect massive “human traffic jam” after the countdown event.
+Expect a massive “human traffic jam” after the countdown event.
 Public transport will probably run until 3 am in the morning, but some people simply choose to crash somewhere, have “early breakfast”, and wait until the traffic clears.

-WINGS OF TIME
+WINGS OF TIME (DAILY)